aholachek/react-flip-toolkit/README.md

 - `onStart(element) : (`func`) called when the FLIP animation starts.
 It is provided a reference to the DOM element being transitioned as the first argument
 - `onComplete(element)` : (`func`) called when the FLIP animation starts.
 It is provided a reference to the DOM element being transitioned as the first argument.
 (If transitions are interruped by new ones, `onComplete` will still be called.)

 #### By default the FLIP-ped elements' translate, scale, and opacity properties are all transformed.
-However, certain effects require more control so if you specify any of these props, _only the specified attributes will be tweened_:
+However, certain effects require more control so if you specify any of these props, _only the specified attribute(s) will be tweened_:

 - `translateX`: (`bool`)
 - `translateY`: (`bool`)